University Procurement Contracts FIN-PUR-20.0

 Automatic Purchase Orders: Requisitions of small dollar amount that is generated and approved within the requesting department.

-Disbursement Vouchers: A Disbursement Voucher (DV) is a transaction that enables payment directly to a payee for very specific goods or services as outlined by Purchasing and Financial Management Services.
+Disbursement Vouchers: A Disbursement Voucher (DV) is a transaction that enables payment directly to a payee for very specific goods or services as outlined by the Office of Procurement Services and Financial Management Services.

-B2B – Business-to-Business: B2B catalogs may be accessed through the EPIC system in OneStart.
+B2B – Business-to-Business: B2B catalogs may be accessed through the KFS system in OneStart.
 These catalogs provide contracted pricing and direct order placement to suppliers.

 P-Cards: Procurement cards are issued by the University to departments, faculty and staff for small dollar transactions with suppliers who will not accept purchase orders or APOs but will accept p-cards.